What We Do

 Who We Are

-Lucas Stapleton Johnson & Partners is a firm of Sydney-based architects which specialises in restoring, adapting, and adding to heritage buildings, as well as heritage advice and conservation planning.
+Lucas Stapleton Johnson & Partners is a firm of Sydney-based architects and heritage consultants which specialise in restoring, adapting, and adding to heritage buildings, providing heritage advice and conservation planning, and obtaining development approvals.
 We also design new buildings in historic contexts.

 Directors